NappingPiglet/dicecloud-v2-guide/documentation-for-properties/buff.md

 * Self
   * You are the victim of the attribute damage.
 * Roll Once for Each Target
-  * Each creature that the buff effects will have the dice for the children rolled seperately.
+  * Each creature that the buff effects will have the dice for the children rolled separately.
 * Roll once and Apply to Every Target
   * The dice will be rolled once and that value will be used for every creature the effect targets.